Architectural Description:

 Hillery Realty Trust, Robert P. & Janet M. Hillery, Ronald W. Haselton purchased the mill building on July 27, 1962.

-Electronic Space Systems Corp. purchased on June 30, 1972 followed by the Home Truck Leasing, Inc. on Dec.
-22, 1978, Augustine "Gus" P. Sheehy was the owner and president of the the company
+Electronic Space Systems Corp. purchased on June 30, 1972, followed by the Home Truck Leasing, Inc. on Dec.
+22, 1978, Augustine "Gus" P. Sheehy was the owner and president of the company

-The Shawsheen River Realty Limited Partnership - Linam Real Estate, are the owners of record, now called the Shawsheen River Office on Apr.
-12, 2007
+The Shawsheen River Realty Limited Partnership - Linam Real Estate, are the owners of record, now called the Shawsheen River Office in Apr.
+12, 2007.

 Bibliography/References: